-In 2022 some 75.7% of the Swiss population participated in sufficient physical activity as defined by national recommendations.
-This figure has been increasing since 2002 (61.1%), but has levelled off since 2017 (75.3%).
+In 2022, 75.7% of the Swiss population followed the national physical activity recommendations: 27.4% were irregularly active, 18.3% regularly active and 30.1% physically fit.
+The proportion of the population practising adequate physical activity has been increasing since 2002 (61.1%), but has levelled off since 2017 (75.3%).

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).